-Everything used in simple broccoli salad
+Everything used in simple broccoli salad recipe

 Simple broccoli salad uses so many delicious, savory ingredients.
 We’ll start off with a broccoli base before adding on turkey bacon, raisins, sunflower seeds, and many other goodies!

 - Broccoli: First up on the ingredient list is 1 lb of broccoli, chopped into small pieces.
 1lb should amount to roughly 2 medium heads.
 No need to boil them ahead, you’ll want to use raw broccoli florets!

 - Red onion: For onion, diced up 1/2 cup.
 I love to use red, but white or yellow will work too!

 - Sunflower seeds: Next up, add texture and subtle flavor with 1/2 cup of sunflower seeds.
 You could really use any crunchy nut in this dish, almonds or cashews would be perfect, too.

 - Raisins: The same goes for raisins!
 Add a dash of sweetness with 1/2 cup.
 Dried cranberries would be a great substitute!

 - Turkey bacon: Add 6 slices of cooked and chopped turkey bacon for a delicious and savory touch.